Attack on the Pentagon

 [The interview ended here. -REDACTED- returned home and is still under surveillance.
 No signs of him knowing any further information about the incident.]

 Also of note were research missions planned ahead for once the American space program sent a man to the Moon.
-The documents noted a research station there, thought the name was blacked out.
+The documents noted a research station there, though the name was blacked out.
 Castro was puzzled by the document's use of present tense, as if the station were already built, which would be an impossibility, unless there was something more substantial in the American teleportation research.

 Castro searched further, uncovering more memorandums citing tactics to be used against the Soviets and plans for undermining them.
-He collected key documents, planning to hand deliver them to Khruschev himself should he have the chance.
+He collected key documents, planning to hand deliver them to Comrade Khrushchev himself should he have the chance.
 His meddling with the classified documents came to a close as the door behind him slammed open and McNamara stood with an automatic weapon pointed directly at him.